-BTI’s first cohort were enrolled in the program during the 2015-2016 school year.
+BTI’s first cohort was enrolled in the program during the 2015-2016 school year and graduated in 2018.

 Are there other schools that have programs like BTI?